-• Queen Elizabeth Park features a 6km coastal track ideal for families, connecting Paekākāriki and Raumati South.
+- Queen Elizabeth Park boasts a scenic coastal track on the Kāpiti Coast, perfect for family outings, linking Paekākāriki and Raumati South.

 Location and Access Information